citp/privacy-policy-historical/t/ti/tin/tinyurl.com.md

-> *The following text is extracted and transformed from the tinyurl.com privacy policy that was archived on 2018-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231114420id_/https%3A//tinyurl.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tinyurl.com privacy policy that was archived on 2019-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190630162530id_/https%3A//tinyurl.com/privacy.php) for the most accurate reproduction.*

 # TinyURL.com - shorten that long URL into a tiny URL

 ## TinyURL.com Privacy Policy

-_**Effective June 28, 2018**_
+_**Effective May 8, 2012**_

-Welcome to the privacy section of TinyURL, LLC. **_TinyURL_** ( ** _"we"_** or **_"us"_** ) provides an URL shortening service available through [TinyURL.com](http://tinyurl.com/), and any other websites owned, operated or controlled by us, our social media networking webpages and mobile applications (together the **_"Services"_** ).
+Welcome to the privacy section of TinyURL, LLC. **_TinyURL_** ( ** _"we"_** or **_"us"_** ) provides an URL shortening service available through [TinyURL.com](https://tinyurl.com/), and any other websites owned, operated or controlled by us, our social media networking webpages and mobile applications (together the **_"Sites"_** ).
 This Privacy Policy applies only to information that users provide to us through the Services.

-As used in this policy, the terms "using" and "processing" information include using cookies set in your web browser, subjecting the information to statistical or other analysis and using or touching information in any way, including collecting, storing, disclosing and transferring information.
+As used in this policy, the terms "using" and "processing" information include using cookies on a computer, subjecting the information to statistical or other analysis and using or touching information in any way, including collecting, storing, disclosing and transferring information within the United States or internationally.

 ### Information Collection and Use